Magnet AXIOM macOS Examinations

 Starting our Examination

-- Discuss encryption issues such as FileVault2 and methods that can be taken to brute force this technology using Passware.
+- In this module students will discuss encryption issues such as FileVault2 and methods that can be taken to brute force this technology using Passware.

-- Cover several macOS log files such as the unified logs, configuration files, file/folder permissions, daily logs, USB connection history, and other key logging artifacts to track user access of information.
+- This module will cover several macOS log files such as the unified logs, configuration files, file/folder permissions, daily logs, USB connection history, and other key logging artifacts to track user access of information.

 - Application Usage